cryptofuture/nginx-hda-bundle/README.md

 ```
   > Note: Use only modules you need to use.
 With dynamic modules this is pretty easy.

-#### I want to add my or someone nginx module to nginx-hda-bundle/ppa.
+#### I want to add my or someone's nginx module to nginx-hda-bundle/ppa.
 **Module should be dynamic!**
 *Fast-way*: Pull request with changes, better if module will be as git submodule.
 Don't forget to change rules file and create install rules for module.
 *Slower way*: Create issue request with module description and link to module, and I'll do it myself in spare time.